metapages/metapage/docs/pages/04_api.md

 # Metapage plugins

 Metapage plugins are metaframes that are not connected to the normal metaframes, instead they have hooks (via inputs) into:

- - metapage state changes (the child metaframe inputs)
+ - metapage state changes (the metaframe inputs + outputs)
  - the metapage definition
- - other custom information depending on the metapage display implementation

 Uses for the above include:

   - saving and restoring state changes
   - displaying representations of the definition (graph views, JSON editors)
   - others things currently outside my imagination

-:
+They are defined in the definition as unique URL to the plugin metaframe:

 ```json
 {